ethangraham2001/dms-notes/04-transaction-processing.md

 - Before accessing an object, acquire a lock.
 - A transaction acquires a lock only once.
 Lock upgrades are possible.
-- A transaction is locked if the request cannot be granted according to the compatibility matrix.
+- A transaction is blocked if the request cannot be granted according to the compatibility matrix.
 - A transaction goes through two phases
     - Growth: acquire locks, but never release one